google/gfw-toolkit/README.md

 details.
 These scripts are a useful start in learning how to access the Admin SDK API for nontrivial, domain-wide operations.

-Finally, many enterprise domains seek the ability to document and revoke the 3LO tokens that have been granted to third parties by domain users.
+Finally, many Google for Work domains seek the ability to document and revoke the 3LO tokens that have been granted to third parties by domain users.
 In many cases allowing access to domain resources is a concern to domain administrators.

-Two sets of scripts are provided by the enterprise-toolkit:
+Two sets of scripts are provided by the gfw-toolkit:

 * api_sample: a set of user scripts for beginners.
  * Shows OAuth2 authentication.